fujaba/fulibFx/ERROR_CODES.md

 - Annotation Processor: ❌

 This error is thrown if an item is added to a `For` loop twice.
+The `For` loop is meant to display nodes for a list of unique items.
+Adding the same object twice causes an error to prevent linking issues.

 ## Other